Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 To remove the main brush, simply pull off the yellow plastic brush guard and slip out the brush.
 After it has been cleaned, reverse this procedure.

 I like Vanigo’s new vacuum.
-The A3 is extremely agile, relatively quiet, and it is fitted with a navigation system which allows it to operate efficiently.
+The A3 is extremely agile, relatively quiet, and it is fitted with a navigation system that allows it to operate efficiently.
 I found the included water tank and remote control to be very useful.
-Those that want to take a closer look can follow this link to Amazon.ca.
 The Vanigo Smart Robot Vacuum Cleaner is recommended.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: How to get a battery for the Vanigo Smart cleaner?